avalooran/arch-co-pilot/arch-co-pilot-ui/tracker.md

+105 \
-104 \
+    - When bot is responding restrict unwanted actions 104 \
     - Lambda update to generate the url to be uploaded to input_files
     - Make the url change in front end as well